monkin/glissade/README.md

 #0000FF at 4.50s
 ```

-Try it yourself with `cargo run examples/console-inertial`, or view the source code in [./examples/console-inertial](https://github.com/monkin/glissade/tree/master/examples/console-transition).
+Try it yourself with `cargo run -p console-inertial`, or view the source code in [./examples/console-inertial](https://github.com/monkin/glissade/tree/master/examples/console-transition).

 ## License